-The EPA one-day and 10-day benzene health advisory value for drinking water is 200 μ g/L (EPA 2012).
+The EPA one-day and 10-day benzene health advisory value for drinking water is $200 \,\mu g/L$ (EPA 2012).
 A health advisory is a non-regulatory drinking water contaminant concentration at which adverse health effects would not be anticipated to occur over specific exposure durations.
 Health advisories are provided by the EPA to assist state, federal and local agencies responsible for protecting public health when emergency spills or contamination situations occur (EPA 2012).
 Benzene exposure from drinking water from RW#2 is below the EPA 10-day health advisory.
 Benzene is a known human carcinogen, but based on the short duration exposure in this situation, ATSDR did not evaluate the potential for additional cancer risk over a lifetime of exposure.

-Health effects are not expected from benzene ingestion exposures at the levels detected in Coudersport groundwater.
+Health effects are not expected from benzene ingestion exposures at the levels detected in the Coudersport data set reviewed in this health consultation, including RW#2.